 What really made Shashi Kapoor special was the fact that though he was mostly seen in typical Bollywood films, doing typical Bollywood stuff, but his heart always lay with parallel cinema.
-The Kapoor indulged in his passion for “good cinema” by producing several brilliant films while he could.
+This Kapoor indulged in his passion for “good cinema” by producing several brilliant films while he could.

 In 1979, Shashi Kapoor made his debut as a producer with Junoon, a film based on Ruskin Bond's A Flight of Pigeons, set around the Mutiny of 1857.
-Directed by Shyam Benegal it won 3 National Awards and 6 Filmfare Awards.
+Directed by Shyam Benegal, it won 3 National Awards and 6 Filmfare Awards.

 Kapoor then produced two films in 1981, 36 Chowringhee Lane and Kalyug.
 Aparna Sen made her debut as a director with 36 Chowringhee Lane, a touching portrayal of love and longing featuring Kapoor’s wife Jennifer Kendal.
 The film went on to win 3 National Awards and several international honours.

-The coming of age of a young man who wants to be a fighter pilot, Vijeta, produced by Shashi Kapoor featured his son Kunal Kapoor, Rekha and Kapoor himself.
+The coming-of-age of a young man who wants to be a fighter pilot, Vijeta, produced by Shashi Kapoor featured his son Kunal Kapoor, Rekha and Kapoor himself.
 Directed by Govind Nihalani, Vijeta picked up 3 Filmfare Awards.